bee-san/Polymath/content/posts/2020-28-12---quicksort.md

 All the elements in the right of the original list follow the new pivot 10.
 On the left, they follow the new pivot 4.

+Note: Our 2 "grater thans" have no elements.

 We then break down until we get 1 element in each box.

 ![](/media/quicksort/quick6.svg)